craigahobbs/life/README.rst

    make commit

-The "make commit" first runs unit tests ("make test") and ensures 100% line and branch coverage.
-Next, it runs eslint ("make lint").
+The "make commit" command first runs unit tests ("make test") and ensures 100% line and branch coverage.
+Next, it runs eslint ("make lint") for static code analysis.
 Finally, it runs jsdoc ("make doc") to ensure the code documentation is sane.

 The "make commit" command has the following system requirements: